kevinfrei/cmake-format/README.md

 ## Current Status

-Usable & useful!
-It's not yet published to NPM, yet, though, so it's only really usable by me, or someone who wants to add a github dependency to their package.json file :laughing:
+As of version 0.0.5, it is completely usable.
+My CMakeLists.txt files are slightly more _passable_ now. :laughing: More importantly, their formatting is **consistent** which is the top level goal for any auto-formatter, IMO.

-This thing parses **all 2000+** LLVM/Clang/LLDB/LLD CMake files as of this writing, which is (IMO) good enough to be useful because that's a very complex build system (I'm also a little familiar with it).
-Actually, it parses and correctly 'round-trips' all those files at the token level: `passable` produces the same token stream before and after formatting.
+This thing will round-trip **all 2000+** LLVM/Clang/LLDB/LLD CMake files as of this writing, which is (IMO) good enough to be useful because that's a very complex build system (I'm also a little familiar with it).
+What does "round-trip" mean, you may ask? `passable` produces the same token stream before and after formatting.

 It does _not_ attempt to do anything fancy with variables or other syntax like that.
 So all the `${SOURCE_FILE_LISTS}` and `$<other:monstrosities>` are left as